-- 1 Choose Lists > Chart of Accounts. - 2 Open the register for the account you're trying to reconcile. - 3 From the Dates drop-down, select the appropriate filter. - 4 Look for "Balance Adjustment" in a transaction memo.
+- 1 Choose Lists > Chart of Accounts. - 2 Open the register for the account you're trying to reconcile. - 3 From the Dates pop-up, select the appropriate filter. - 4 Look for "Balance Adjustment" in a transaction memo.

 Undoing a reconciliation